 Editor’s Note: Welcome to our Points Principles series, a weekly post dedicated to explaining the basics behind the confusing world of frequent flyer miles and travel rewards points.
 Follow along as we lay out some of the building blocks to travel for nearly free.
 And check back to the Points Principles page to see what ground we’ve already covered.

-Readers ask us all the time: Can I upgrade the flight I bought with miles?
+Readers ask us all the time: Can I upgrade the cheap flight I bought with miles?
 The short answer is: It rarely makes sense.
 And often it’s not even possible to upgrade with miles.

 Read on for an explanation of how it works and why it’s often the better value just to book your flight with miles outright.